VbaCompiler

 Translation of VBA code into C or C++ code provides very effective VBA protection.
 The source code restoration from compiled C/C++ EXE or DLL file of not a trivial project – is a very difficult task.
 In fact, it is so difficult and expensive that we can confidently say that it is practically impossible.

-However, this approach has big drawback—C/C++ and VBA are very different programming languages.
-Conversion of VBA code to C/C++ is difficult and error prone, so the cost of such a conversion being not a trivial project is equal to the cost of creating the whole project from scratch.
+However, this approach has a major drawback.
+C/C++ and VBA are very different programming languages.
+Converting VBA code to C/C++ is difficult and error-prone.
+The conversion process is complex and costly.
+In fact, the cost of conversion is almost the same as creating the whole project from scratch.

 High protection efficiency (X > W or X/W > 100 see above).